VMGranite/personal-site/content/about.md

 <div class="about-content">

 # Veronica Granite
-<div class="subtitle">Complexity Navigator | Enablement Engineer</div>
+<div class="subtitle">Full-Stack Thinker  | Engineer with Range</div>

-I'm an engineer passionate about technology, <br>
+Passionate about technology and the people behind it, <br>
-and figuring out how to enable teams to build great products.
+from the code that ships to the culture that scales it.

 ---